 2. Focus on Conceptual Understanding

-Instead of rushing through hundreds of problems, you should have the theoretical understanding of each concept.
+Instead of rushing through hundreds of problems, you should have a theoretical understanding of each concept.
 JEE Advanced checks the application of multiple concepts in a single question, so train your mind to ask “why” and “how” every time you solve something.
-Build your mind's ability to derive formulas, and visualize the variable nature of the problem.
+Build your mind's ability to derive formulas and visualize the variable nature of the problem.

 3. Regularly Simulate Exam Conditions